magitan/Nintendo-Switch-Chat-for-grown-ups/README.md

 # Nintendo-Switch-Chat-for-grown-ups
-Nintendo Switch chatroom on Zoom for grown ups!
+Nintendo Switch Chatroom Guide for Zoom!

+This Github is to maintain lots of lists, friend request posts and guides tips and tricks!